Adaptive Pairwise Weights for Temporal Credit Assignment: Experiments

 \subsection{The Key-to-Door Experiments}

-We evaluated Meta-PWTD and -PWR in a 2D variant of the Key-to-Door (KtD) environment~\citep{hung2019optimizing} that is an elaborate Umbrella problem that was designed to show-off the TVT algorithm's ability to solve TCA.
+We evaluated Meta-PWTD and -PWR the Key-to-Door (KtD) environment~\citep{hung2019optimizing} that is an elaborate umbrella problem that was designed to show-off the TVT algorithm's ability to solve TCA.
 We varied properties of the domain to vary the credit assignment challenge.
-We compared the learning performance of our algorithms to a version of $\hat{\Psi}^{\text{PWR}}$ that uses fixed handcrafted pairwise weights and no metagradient adaptation, as well as to the following \textbf{five} baselines (see related work in \S \ref{sec:Introduction}): \textbf{(a)} best fixed-$\lambda$: Actor-Critic (A2C)~\citep{mnih2016asynchronous} with a best fixed $\lambda$ found via hyperparameter search; \textbf{(b)} TVT~\cite{hung2019optimizing} (using the code accompanying the paper); \textbf{(c)} \notrudder{}: a reward redistribution method \emph{inspired} by RUDDER~\citep{arjona2019rudder}; \textbf{(d)} Meta-$\lambda(s)$~\citep{xu2018meta}: meta-learning a state-dependent function $\lambda(s)$ for $\lambda$-returns; and \textbf{(e)} RGM~\citep{wang2019beyond}: meta-learning a \textit{single} set of weights for generating returns as a linear combination of rewards.
+We compared the learning performance of our algorithms to a version of $\hat{\Psi}^{\text{PWR}}$ that uses fixed handcrafted pairwise weights and no metagradient adaptation, as well as to the following \textbf{five} baselines (see related work in \S \ref{sec:related}): \textbf{(a)} best fixed-$\lambda$: Actor-Critic (A2C)~\citep{mnih2016asynchronous} with a best fixed $\lambda$ found via hyperparameter search; \textbf{(b)} TVT~\citep{hung2019optimizing} (using the code accompanying the paper); \textbf{(c)} \notrudder{}: a reward redistribution method \emph{inspired} by RUDDER~\citep{arjona2019rudder}; \textbf{(d)} Meta-$\lambda(s)$~\citep{xu2018meta}: meta-learning a state-dependent function $\lambda(s)$ for $\lambda$-returns; and \textbf{(e)} RGM~\citep{wang2019beyond}: meta-learning a \textit{single} set of weights for generating returns as a linear combination of rewards.

-\cutparagraphup \paragraph{Environment and Parametric Variation.} KtD is a fixed-horizon episodic task where each episode consists of three 2D gridworld phases (Figure~\ref{fig:ktd}, top).
+\paragraph{Environment and Parametric Variation.} KtD is a fixed-horizon episodic task where each episode consists of three phases (Figure~\ref{fig:ktd-layout} top).
 In the \emph{Key phase} ($15$ steps in duration) there is no reward and the agent must navigate to the key to collect it.
-The initial locations of the agent and the key are randomly sampled for each episode.
-In the \emph{Apple phase} ($90$ steps in duration) the agent collects apples by walking over them; apples disappear once collected.
+In the \emph{Apple phase} ($90$ steps in duration) the agent collects apples; apples disappear once collected.
 Each apple yields a noisy reward with mean $\mu$ and variance $\sigma^{2}$.
-The number of apples is uniformly sampled from $[1, 20]$ and their locations are randomly sampled.
 In the \emph{Door phase} ($15$ steps in duration) the agent starts at the center of a room with a door but can open the door only if it has collected the key earlier.
 Opening the door yields a reward of $10$.
+Crucially, picking up the key or not has no bearing on the ability to collect apple rewards.
+The apples are the noisy rewards that \emph{distract the agent from learning that picking up the key early on leads to a door-reward later}.
+In our experiments, we evaluate methods on $9$ different environments representing combinations of $3$ levels of apple reward mean and $3$ levels of apple reward variance.